thosgood/this-weeks-finds/markdown/week14.md

 Next, let me take the liberty of describing some work of my own:

-3) Diffeomorphism-invariant generalized measures on the space of connections modulo gauge transformations, by John Baez, to appear in the proceedings of the Conference on Quantum Topology, Manhattan, Kansas, May 8, 1993, available as "state.tex"**???**.
+3) "Diffeomorphism-invariant generalized measures on the space of connections modulo gauge transformations", by John Baez, to appear in the proceedings of the Conference on Quantum Topology, Manhattan, Kansas, May 8, 1993.

 This is an extremely interesting paper by a very good mathematician.
 Whoops!
 Let's be objective here.
 In the loop representation of quantum